Sato Kilman

-Meltek Sato Kilman Livtuvanu (born 30 December 1957) is a Vanuatuan politician.
-He was Prime Minister of Vanuatu on four occasions, most recently from June 2015 to February 2016.
-Kilman was previously Prime Minister from December 2010 to April 2011 and from May to June 2011, though his premiership was subsequently annulled by a court of law.
+Meltek Sato Kilman Livtuvanu (born 30 December 1957) is a Vanuatuan politician who served as the Prime Minister of Vanuatu on four previous occasions, most recently from 4 September to 6 October 2023. he was previously prime minister from December 2010 to April 2011, from May to June 2011 and June 2015 to February 2016, though his premiership was subsequently annulled by a court of law.

-He was elected Prime Minister again on 26 June 2011, thus beginning his first legally recognised term in the premiership; he served until 23 March 2013.
-He is also the current Leader of the People's Progress Party.
-He is an MP from Lakatoro on Malekula Island.
+Kilman was elected prime minister again on 26 June 2011, thus beginning his first legally recognised term in the premiership; he served until 23 March 2013.
+He is also the Leader of the People's Progress Party and an MP from Lakatoro on Malekula Island.
+On October 6, 2023, he was ousted by a vote of no confidence.

-Career
+Early life and police career

+Kilman was born on 30 December 1957.
+His home island is Malekula.

+In 1977, Kilman joined the British Police Force in New Hebrides as a corporal.
+Following the independence of Vanuatu in 1980, he underwent training with the Royal Papua New Guinea Constabulary.
+Kilman was appointed commander of the Vanuatu Mobile Forces in 1984 and assistant commissioner of the Vanuatu Police Force in 1986.
+He was promoted to police commissioner in 1992, but was dismissed the following year and controversially replaced with a political appointee who had a criminal record.
+He subsequently pursued business interests in the logging industry.

+Politics

 Kilman and Ham Lini led the opposition to the Serge Vohor government when it took office in July 2004.
-Soon, however, Lini joined a coalition government with Vohor.
-Kilman then became known as the leader of the opposition, and became a particularly strong critic of Vohor's attempts to establish relations with Taiwan.
+Lini soon joined a coalition government with Vohor as Kilman became the leader of the opposition and a particularly strong critic of Vohor's attempts to establish relations with Taiwan.
 In December 2004, Kilman filed the no confidence motion which deposed Vohor and made Lini prime minister.
 In the new cabinet established on 13 December 2004, Kilman was rewarded by becoming Lini's deputy, as well as taking the position of foreign minister.

 Kilman was dismissed from the government in a cabinet reshuffle in late July 2007.
 According to the government, this was due to alleged fraud, involving money stolen from the government, in which Kilman's political secretary was said to be involved.

 Following the 2008 general election, the People's Progress Party was in Opposition, as part of the Alliance bloc.
 In March 2009, Kilman was named leader of the Opposition, because the Alliance bloc had the largest number of seats of any Opposition party or alliance.
-In November 2009, however, during a major Cabinet reshuffle, Kilman was brought into Natapei's government as deputy Prime Minister.
+In November 2009, in a major cabinet reshuffle, Kilman was brought into Natapei's government as deputy prime minister.